Yoga

 What can you expect from us?

-The strong increase in the number of members in the yoga section at Team Munich confirms the interest in yoga among athletes.
-Around half of the yoga classes are now attended by a fixed group of participants, with an average of 12 to 15 participants.
 Of course, there are no other entry requirements apart from a stable state of health.
 Why is that?
-Surveys confirm this: More and more sports enthusiasts appreciate being able to consciously enjoy relaxation and meditation in addition to the physical exertion of sporting competition, e.g. football, basketball or tennis – to name just a few of the 20 sports offered by Team Munich.
+Surveys confirm this: More and more sports enthusiasts appreciate being able to consciously enjoy relaxation and meditation in addition to the physical exertion of sporting competition, e.g. football, basketball or tennis, to name just a few of the 20 sports offered by Team Munich.
 This relaxation in turn promotes motivation and willingness to perform in active, physically demanding sports and releases energy that can be successfully utilised in competition.

 Yoga can also be quite strenuous, depending on how the participants approach it.
 We start our yoga class with pure relaxation, for us holistically orientated people of course in all three areas – body, mind and psyche.
 Then comes the breathing exercise with conscious and deep inhalation and exhalation, because breathing connects us rhythmically with our surroundings, as our yoga teacher Maximilian never forgets to emphasise.
 The initial relaxation and breathing exercise together last around 30 minutes.